Acquiring Library resources FAQs

 This depends on the type of material and the speed of supply.
-Most books take an average of 20 days to arrive, with cataloguing and processing taking an additional five days.
+Most books take an average of 20 days to arrive, with cataloguing and processing taking up to an additional five days.

 If you have an urgent request, you can ask for book purchases to be fast-tracked by ticking a box on the Library Purchase Request form which can be found via My Manchester.
 As this service requires us to pay a premium fee to suppliers, this option should only be chosen when absolutely necessary.